To calculate result you have to disable your ad blocker first.

 Enter the base and power values in the input boxes of the exponent calculator to evaluate the exponent.

 With this exponent calculator, you can find the result of both positive and negative exponents.
 The input system is simple and easy to understand.
-By clicking on “show more”, you can also see all the steps of calculation.
+By clicking on “show more”, you can also see all the steps of the calculation.

 What is the exponent?